Doublevil/scbspeedrun/levels/any_ml/CORE/CORE6.md

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/CORE/CORE6_ShortcutStrat.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/CORE/CORE6_ShortcutStrat.mp4?raw=true)

   **Notes**
-  - This one saves 6 seconds and isn't really harder than the other strats.
+  - This one saves 6 seconds and isn't harder than the other strats.
 There's no reason not to go for it.
 </details>

 ---